This article has since been updated with the most up to date information.

 Face coverings are required for team members in “dry” roles.
 Team members who have “wet” roles, such as lifeguards, will wear a balaclava when they cannot socially distance.
 These will not be worn on slides or in pools for safety reasons.

 What Does This Mean For Blizzard Beach and Typhoon Lagoon?

-Seeing Universal Orlando reopen Volcano Bay along with both of its theme parks, and knowing that Governor Ron DeSantis supports the idea of reopening water parks, we can expect Walt Disney World decides to initiate the reopening of Blizzard Beach and Typhoon Lagoon, that they will be extremely safe for both the guests and cast members.
+Seeing Universal Orlando reopen Volcano Bay along with both of its theme parks, and knowing that Governor Ron DeSantis supports the idea of reopening water parks, we know that when Walt Disney World decides to initiate the reopening of Blizzard Beach and Typhoon Lagoon, that they will be extremely safe for both the guests and cast members.

 We also expect Disney World to follow similar guidelines when they reopen their water parks — Blizzard Beach and Typhoon Lagoon — including the recommendation of face coverings, social distancing guidelines, and more.

 Keep in mind if you plan on visiting Walt Disney World Resort, there have been a lot of protocols put into place to keep the guests and cast members safe.
 These include temperature check upon entering the Disney theme park, social distancing measures, excessive cleanliness, encouragement of mobile orders, increase in hand sanitizer stations, plexiglass, the elimination of character meet and greets, parades and fireworks, and more.